 B2B email example #6.
 Welcome new subscribers

-Sending a welcome email is a crucial step in establishing a trustful relationship with your potential customers.
-Send it straight after the subscription to introduce your brand and its prized functionality.
+Sending a welcome email is a crucial step for establishing a trusting relationship with your potential customers.
+Send it right after a subscription to introduce your brand and its unique functionality.
 List the brand’s key content, onboard new users with tutorials, or introduce fundamental values of your company.

-Rocketbots, for example, thanked their newly subscriber for signing up and specified the platform’s key features which users can apply in their messaging routine.
+Rocketbots, for example, thanked their new subscriber for signing up and specified the platform’s key features which users can apply in their messaging routine.